I have been looking at a lot of lens videos lately, too many I know, but Bokeh has once again risen to the top as my pet peeve.

 Good Bokeh can come from funny places.
 This is my excellent 20-60 Panasonic kit lens.

-The Japanese have a saying “weather is”, meaning like it or not, it is going to be in some form, like it or not.
+The Japanese have a saying “weather is”, meaning it is going to be in some form, like it or not, just accept it.

 Science is not a good measure of Bokeh, instincts are better.

-I remember reading the original article by John Kennerdell and Mike Johnson in Darkroon and Creative Camera Techniques magazine back in the early 90’s wish wondrous eyes https://www.ppa.com/ppmag/articles/the-art-of-the-bokeh.
+I remember reading the original article by John Kennerdell and Mike Johnson in Darkroon and Creative Camera Techniques magazine back in the early 90’s with wondrous eyes https://www.ppa.com/ppmag/articles/the-art-of-the-bokeh.

 The whole edition of the mag was dedicated to this mysterious term from Japan, the only bit I was less enthusiastic for, and I don’t think I ever read it, was the technical break down.